-Suspect arrested after Christmas Day stabbing
+Waterville man arrested after Christmas Day stabbing

-Police arrested a suspect in a Christmas morning stabbing in Bridgton.
+Police arrested a Waterville man after a stabbing in Bridgton Christmas morning.

-Brandon Booty of Bridgton suffered multiple stab wounds in the assault, which started about 8 a.m. as a domestic dispute between Booty and the suspect, according to CBS affiliate WGME.
+Tyler Loisel, 18, was arrested in Casco around 8:20 a.m.
+Tuesday after he allegedly assaulted a man at a home Bridgton and “fled,” according to police.

-The assault happened near Green and Main streets in Bridgton, according to ABC affiliate WMTW.
+Officers were called to 1 Green St. for a “disturbance” around 8 a.m. and arrived to find a victim with “multiple non-life threatening cuts,” said Donald McCormick, a Bridgton patrol officer.

 Bridgton police Chief Richard Stillman told WGME that Booty was stabbed in the arm and upper torso, but the wounds weren’t deep.